Avion19/ECE_Lab4/README.md

 | Question 3 | Your answers to the question | 25% |

 ## Team Name and Number
-Team 25 (Avien Ramirez & Will W Rizz)
+Team 25 (Avien Ramirez & Will Reisig)

 ## Lab Summary
 In this lab, we learned how to use a KMap efficiently when interpreting a truth table.
 Using a KMap, we were able to efficiently group the outputs that resulted in 1's and 0's to create min and maxterm equations, to then demonstrate that they worked on a Basys3 board using Verilog.